shery7310/AI-and-Data-Science-Python-Saylani-Mass-IT/Day 1 - Intro to Git, Version Control and Github/README.md

 - Simplicity: Easy to use and understand.
 - Speed: Operations are very fast as everything is on the local machine.
 - Offline Access: No need for network access, allowing for work without an internet connection.
-- Reduce
-- d Complexity: Less infrastructure and fewer dependencies compared to distributed systems.
+- Reduced Complexity: Less infrastructure and fewer dependencies compared to distributed systems.

 ##### Disadvantages: